bajamircea/bajamircea.github.io/_posts/2015-03-14-if-error-else.markdown

 - and 4 curly brackets

-For the [copy file example][copy-file] this approach takes the code from 27 lines of code to **69 lines** of code, more than double.
+For the [copy file example][copy-file] this approach takes the code from 27 lines of code to **68 lines** of code, more than double.
+So much repetition has cascading effects that results on errors when coding and time waste when reading code.

+On one side this coding style at least tries to check systematically for errors.
+But, because of the repetition, there is repeated scope for error that for any but non-trivial projects results in mistakes that cumulate to a muddy code quality.

+One apparently trivial issue is the case of iregular error checking.
+Notice how in the example below `fread` does not have a `else` bracnch, instead it breaks out of the `for` loop on error.
+This kind of things have no impact on execution they just slow down reading.

-So much repetition has cascading effects.
-Chances of coding mistakes increases: usually there are some genuine mistakes and lots of incorrect error text messages.
-For example the message `"Failed to open source file"` might be also logged when failing to open the destination file.
-The code bloat distracts from the intended functionality and slows down reading.
-Remember code is usually read more times than it's written.
+Then there are lots of incorrect error test messages.
+The code to open the file was copy-pasted and the same message `"Failed to open source file"` might also be logged when failing to open the destination file.

+Then there is the case of the missing or incorrect error handling.

-The code repetition can be addressed using a C++ RAII approach.
+The **code repetition can be addressed using a C++ RAII approach**.

 The second issue is the ever growing nesting depth.
-For the simple example below we get to **6 levels** deep compared with 2 levels in the example with no error handling.
+For the simple example below we get to **6 levels** deep compared with 2 levels in the example with [no error handling][copy-file].

 ## Full code